-- Deliver timely and accurate advice, in the right format - Coordinate and fund research, collate, analyse and interpret information - Stimulate innovative and proactive thinking - Create opportunities for knowledge exchange and impact - Develop the networks and skills of researchers, policy makers and practitioners to make best use of available science leading to improved environmental, social and economic outcomes CREW established user groups around themes focused on the main policy areas to help identify, prioritise and coordinate research and other activity between policy makers, their implementation partners (e.g. Scottish Environment Protection Agency (SEPA), Scottish Water (SW), Drinking Water Quality Regulator (DWQR), NatureScot) and researchers.
+- Deliver timely and accurate advice, in the right format - Coordinate and fund research, collate, analyse and interpret information - Stimulate innovative and proactive thinking - Create opportunities for knowledge exchange and impact - Develop the networks and skills of researchers, policy makers and practitioners to make best use of available science leading to improved environmental, social and economic outcomes CREW established user groups around themes focused on the main policy areas to help identify, prioritise and coordinate research and other activity between policy makers, their implementation partners (e.g. Scottish Environment Protection Agency (SEPA), Scottish Water (DWQR), NatureScot) and researchers.
 CREW's collaborative structure ensures that projects deliver added value by informing across key partnerships and the customer base of Scottish Government public bodies.
-Themes reflect changing priorities within the policy community and cover water quality and health; hydrological extremes, coasts, and risk management; land and water resource management.
-All themes are set within an overarching consideration of water and society.
-CREW is a Scottish Government funded partnership between the James Hutton Institute and Scottish Higher Education Institutes and Research Institutes.
+Themes reflect changing priorities within the policy community.
+Currently there are four themes: Sustainable communities; Water quality; Flooding and coastal erosion and Catchment management.
+CREW is a Scottish Government funded partnership between the James Hutton Institute and all Scottish Higher Education Institutes and Research Institutes supported by Marine Alliance for Science and Technology for Scotland.
+A-10 A